polyaxon/polyaxon/site/docs/guides/best-practices-for-deploying-polyaxon.md

 title: "Polyaxon deployment best practices"
 title_link: "Polyaxon deployment best practices"
 meta_title: "Polyaxon deployment best practices"
-meta_description: "Deploying Polyaxon can be hard, not only because because it requires using Kubernetes a tool that is not yet fully used by several teams, but also because it is a stateful application."
+meta_description: "Deploying Polyaxon can be hard, not only because it requires using Kubernetes a tool that is not yet fully used by several teams, but also because it is a stateful application."
-custom_excerpt: "Deploying Polyaxon can be hard, not only because because it requires using Kubernetes a tool that is not yet fully used by several teams, but also because it is a stateful application."
+custom_excerpt: "Deploying Polyaxon can be hard, not only because it requires using Kubernetes a tool that is not yet fully used by several teams, but also because it is a stateful application."
 featured: true
 author:
   name: "Polyaxon"